Carreau/phd-dissertation/parts/part5.rst

 timescale beyond tens of seconds due to thermal drift and cell movement, but reach on the other hand much shorter timescales of below ms.

-The proposed techinque is currently actively applied by Marie-Hélène Verlhac and Maria Almonacid at the Collège de France.
+The proposed technique is currently actively applied by Marie-Hélène Verlhac and Maria Almonacid at the Collège de France.
 It is used to measure the activity of actin networks in oocyte and determine their effect on the meiosis of mouse oocyte and the organelle positioning.